Background

 Consumers

-- If an advertisement is likely to affect the economic behaviour only of an identifiable group of people who are especially vulnerable, in a way that the advertiser could reasonably foresee, because of for example, mental or physical infirmity, age or credulity, the advertisement will be considered from the point of view of the average member of the affected group.
+• If an advertisement is likely to affect the economic behaviour of an identifiable group of people who are particularly vulnerable, in a way that the advertiser could reasonably be expected to foresee, because of, for example, mental or physical health, age, credulity, or the circumstances that group of people is in, the advertisement will also be considered from the point of view of the average member of the affected group.

 Misleading advertisements